 However, sticking with wired Bluetooth headphones presents compromises.
 Having the headphones tethered to a wire isn’t as liberating as going cord-free; it gets tangled easily in your gym bag and may feel irritating on your skin, depending on your sensitivity.
 In addition, the lack of a charging case means you’ll have to keep one of the best portable chargers or a Lightning cable on hand to recharge when traveling, if necessary.

-All things considered, these are still the best sports headphones in their class, just not the best overall.
-For a few extra dollars, it’s definitely worth checking out some of the market’s top cordless offerings, including the Jabra Elite Active 75t ($199) and Powerbeats Pro, which we’re constantly seeing on sale for $199 at select retailers.
+All things considered, these are still easily among the best sports headphones in their class, just not the best overall.
+For a few extra dollars, it’s definitely worth checking out some of the market’s top cordless offerings, including the Jabra Elite Active 75t ($179) and Powerbeats Pro, which we’re constantly seeing on sale for $199 at select retailers.